jaegertracing/documentation/content/docs/next-release/operator.md

 ### Storage plugin

-Storage type `grpc-plugin` allows using Jaeger with 3rd party storage implementations.
+Setting `spec.storage.type` to `grpc-plugin` enables using Jaeger with 3rd party storage implementations.

 Follows an example of Jaeger CR with `allInOne` strategy and Clickhouse storage plugin.
 Refer to [jaeger-clickhouse](https://github.com/pavolloffay/jaeger-clickhouse) documentation